 - 2 cups mini graham cookies (teddy bears)

 - 1 cup chocolate chips

-- Cook over high heat 5 minutes; remove from heat and stir in baking soda.
+- Combine brown sugar, butter and corn syrup in medium saucepan.
+Cook over high heat for five minutes; remove from heat and stir in baking soda.

-- Pour sugar mixture over popcorn to coat.
+- Combine popcorn and marshmallows in large bowl.
+Pour sugar mixture over popcorn to coat.

 - Gently stir in graham cookies and chocolate chips.